 About Washer and Spin Capacity

-Typically, the spin capacity is lower than the wash capacity on these simpler and smaller washers.
-The twin tub design is more convenient than having to remove the dripping laundry and set the spin basket in place as you have to do with some of the super-small washers.
+Typically, the spin capacity is lower than the wash capacity on these simpler and smaller portable washers.
+The twin tub design is more convenient than having to remove the dripping laundry and set the spin basket in place as you have to do with some of the super-small portable washers.
 Not only that, but you can’t put the entire laundry load back into the spin basket as it reduces the overall capacity.
 You’ll need a container to hold the soaking wet laundry while the spin cycle is going.

 The Giantex is convenient in that it has the spin tub right next to the washer tub and you can just transfer some of the laundry over and avoid dripping water everywhere.